Johnstons Creek (New South Wales): Urban structures

 Johnstons Creek is crossed by the Annandale Bridge on Parramatta Road, and road bridges at Booth Street and The Crescent.
 The heritage-listed Allan Truss Bridge, formerly the Federal Road Bridge, crosses Johnstons Creek near its mouth, connecting Annandale and Glebe.
 The bridge was decommissioned for road usage and converted as a footbridge in 2000.
 A small pedestrian and road bridge crosses the canal at Harold Park, and a former tram bridge provides a direct route from Minogue Crescent to Hogan and Spindler Park.
 The Bowstring Bridge, a footbridge, is an early example of reinforced concrete bowstring arch bridges built in Australia, located on Minogue Crescent, Forest Lodge.

 A heavy rail viaduct, now used for the Inner West Light Rail, crosses the creek between Jubilee Park and Federal Park, west of Glebe.

 Completed in 1898, the Johnston's Creek Sewer Aqueduct connects Sydney's western suburbs to the Northern Main Sewer extension of the Bondi Ocean Outfall Sewer, managed by Sydney Water.
 The Johnston's and White's Creek Aqueducts, both listed on the Register of the National Estate, were the first reinforced concrete structures in Australia.

 A salt marsh wetland was constructed in 2001 to filter storm water before it enters Sydney Harbour via Johnston's Creek.

 In 2020 Sydney Water started a major project to naturalise the creek from The Crescent to the mouth at Rozelle Bay.

 Marine life

 In September 2009 a bull shark believed to be 1.8 m long was sighted in Johnstons Creek.
 The shark was last seen swimming along the Glebe foreshore in the direction of the Anzac Bridge.

-Independence Movement

-In early 2019, a small group of people established an organisation named the Johnston's Creek Liberation Army, laying the claim that Johnston's Creek has 'a unique and distinct cultural identity separate from the rest of Australia'.
-The group is advocating for the creation of a new state within the commonwealth or separate nation entirely that would better represent the people of Johnston's Creek.

-In the later months of 2020, the Johnston's Creek Liberation Army released via a post on Instagram their demands, which are: